LLNL/ExaCA/examples/README.md

     * The top surface (the largest Z coordinate in a file) is assumed to be flat.
 Additionally, if multiple temperature files are being used (for example, a scan pattern consisting of 10 layers of repeating even and odd file data), the Z coordinate corresponding to this flat top surface should be the same for all files.
     * Alternatively, if a time-temperature history file has the extension `.catemp`, it will be parsed as a binary string.
 The binary form for these files does not contain commas, newlines, nor a header, but consists of sequential x,y,z,tm,tl,cr,x,y,z,tm,tl,cr... data as double precision values (little endian).
 This is often a significantly smaller file size than the standard format, and will be faster to read during initialization.
     * The M is no longer required in the problem type, as problem type R is now the same as RM (it now includes multiple melting and solidification events per cell)
+* Problem type `FromFinch` uses time-temperature history data generated from Finch, and requires Finch as a dependency and two input files: a Finch input file and an ExaCA input file (in that order).
+Running using this problem type requires use of the `Finch-ExaCA` executable and the

 All problem types rely on two files in addition to the main input file.
 First, a file containing the interfacial response function data governing